A Message from Pastor Ryan

-Call it a May Term or a May-Day hail from isolation, but we are reaching out to connect with one another online.
-These one-month small groups will start the week of May 3rd and are open to anyone with an internet connection or a phone line willing to call in.
-Check back soon for details.
+In June we are continuing our reaching out to connect with one another online.
+These one-month small groups will start the week of June 1st and are open to anyone with an internet connection or a phone line willing to call in.
+Click below to contact us about a group!